ulferl/WAMP_POCO/README.md

 * Using std::future instead of boost::future.
 The missing "then" continuation functionality is implemented in util/Continuation.h. `future.then([]{ ... });` can be rewritten to `util::then(future, []{ ... });`
 * Using Poco::Dynamic instead of boost any libraries.
 See [documentation](http://pocoproject.org/docs/Poco.Dynamic.html) for usage

+For a complete compilable example see the directory `examples_poco`.

 The examples in this repository are not updated for this fork.
 The changes would be trivial as demonstrated in the following.

 **Calling a remote Procedure**